 - Most deaths on major roads happen in the autumn and involve young Barn Owls in post-fledging dispersal.

 - These are Barn Owls that most likely would otherwise have gone on to survive and have young.
 It is not true – as some people think – that because so many young Barn Owls die anyway, the high numbers of young killed on major roads is unimportant (i.e. it’s not true that they would have died some other way, even if they hadn’t been killed on a road).

-- Our research has shown that by the time most young Barn Owls die on major roads, most of those that were going to die of some other cause are already dead.
+- Our research shows that by the time most young Barn Owls die on major roads, most of those that were going to die of some other cause are already dead.
 Rather than killing birds that were going to die anyway, major roads primarily kill the ones that should have survived.

 - See photos of unscreened major roads – the worst places for Barn Owl road deaths.